Spain’s Solaria Energía Posts Record Growth In 9M 2025

 Solaria said its balance sheet remains robust, with net debt of €1.316 billion, equivalent to 4.5x its EBITDA for the last 12 months.
 Operating cash flow remained positive.
 It continues with the group’s share buyback program, with a target of repurchasing up to 10% of its share capital.

-Under its data center strategy, Solaria aims for its solar PV power plant infrastructure to enable the data centers to simply plug in, thus saving costs and accelerating development.
+As part of its data center strategy, Solaria aims for its solar PV power plant infrastructure to enable data centers to simply plug in, thus saving costs and accelerating development.
 Solaria’s projects can directly supply electricity to the data centers under attractive power purchase agreement (PPA) terms.

 Solaria CEO Arturo Díaz-Tejeiro Larrañaga said, “We are reaping the rewards of a disciplined strategy: more generation, more efficiency and a decisive entry into new businesses such as storage and data centres.”
 He added, “Our goal is to consolidate Solaria as the leading energy and digital operator in Europe.”